showandtell/ShowAndTell/README.md

 --------------------------------------------------------------------------------
 Multimedia Card Maker
 The primary use case is to quickly create voice over slide shows.
-I also plan to reuse much of the code to make Anki flashcards.
+I also plan to reuse much of the code to make Anki flashcards (see anki.html).

 Features
 --------